Ariel-MN/Hidden_Folder/README.md

 # Hidden Folder

-## A program that hide folders from Windows OS interface.
+## A program that hide folders efficiently from Windows OS interface.

 <br>